Hajela not efficient in discharging NRC duty, review needed: | Devdiscourse

 He appealed to the CJI to review the matter and ensure that genuine Indian citizens are "not deprived of their dignity and right to life and liberty as enshrined in the Indian Constitution".
 A total of 3,30,27,661 people had applied to be included in the NRC.
 Of them, 3,11,21,004 have been included in the document and 19,06,657 excluded.

 Parties across the political divide have called the final NRC faulty, with some saying they would appeal against it in the Supreme Court.
-PTI DG NN NN.
+PTI DG NN NN NN NN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)